 (Only event alerts).
-Get all the information from custom data in text mode (with line breaks).
+It get all the information from custom data in text mode (with line breaks).

 (Only event alerts).
-Gets the information from custom data in JSON format.
+It gets the information from custom data in JSON format.

 (Only event alerts).
 Key of the custom field of the event that triggered the alert.
 For example, if there is a custom field whose key is IPAM, its value can be obtained using the

 (Only event alerts) Textual description of the Pandora FMS event.

 (Event alerts only) Identifier of the event that triggered the alert.